jethrojones/website/_pages/SchoolX Book Study - john.md

 ## Better with Buddies

-Schools 2-10 in a district are just $99
+Schools 2-10 in a district are just $99 each!

-Schools 11+ in a district are just $49!
+Schools 11+ in a district are just $49 each!

 ## Guarantee

 Join the first session risk-free.
 If you’re not completely satisfied after attending the first session, just let me know after that session is completed, and I'll issue a full refund—no questions asked—and you can KEEP the book!